Testimonials from Youth Sports Parents, Administrators & Coaches

 I am sure that you get far too many unsolicited suggestions, but I was very impressed with a recent presentation and thought I would pass it along to you.
 This speaker took me from a nearly angry attendee at an inconvenient, required assembly for parents of a Pop Warner football league to this enthusiastic endorsement.
 I really did not want to attend the presentation as it was inconvenient and took time out of my already busy schedule and I expected simply a sales pitch for some type of product.
 I left actively thinking about ways to apply what I had heard both at home and at school that I obtained the speaker's card specifically to forward the information to you.

-The speaker was David Benzel, his email is email@example.com, phone is 352-267-5344 and website is www.gowingchampionsforlife.com.
+The speaker was David Benzel, his email is email@example.com, the phone is 352-267-5344 and website is www.gowingchampionsforlife.com.
 Although his presentation was intended for parents of young athletes, virtually everything he said was applicable to teachers of children as well.
 In any case, he did such a good job turning around a skeptical disgruntled parent attendee, that I thought I would suggest him as a potential speaker to a faculty meeting.

 Thank you for your time, Sean Concannon